hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 ### Volume Snapshot parameters

 During snapshotting process, any existing `PersistentVolumeClaim` defined in the `virtualCopyOf` parameter within a `StorageClass`, will be snapped as `PersistentVolumeClaim` and exposed through the HPE CSI Driver and made available to the Kubernetes cluster.
+Volumes with snapshots are immutable once created.

 | Parameter          | Option  | Description |
 | ------------------ | ------- | ----------- |